dwrolvink/powershell-misc/IntroductionToModules.md

 For example, you might want to put all your logging functionality in one package, and have a general package that does a lot of custom things use that module by default.

-So, let's say we create a new module, called __InfraManager__, that brings a lot of custom functions with it, like connecting to storage solutions, creating VM's, etc.

-We'll also rename WriteLog into __Logger__ to make it more clear that this module is a general logger, not just a way to dynamically load the Write-Log function.
+So, let's say we create a new module, called __InfraManager__, that brings a lot of custom functions with it, like connecting to storage solutions, creating VM's, etc. We'll also rename WriteLog into __Logger__ to make it more clear that this module is a general logger, not just a way to dynamically load the Write-Log function.

 Let's assume the following: The Logger module will have to be loaded whenever InfraManager is loaded, as InfraManager uses functions from Logger throughout its own functions.
 One way to do this is to simply add `Import-Module WriteLog` at the top of InfraManager.psm1.
-This will only work for fully fledged modules though, i.e. modules that are installed on the $PSModulePath.

-In my case, I want to split up InfraManager into a lot of different submodules, which I don't necessarily want to install as full modules yet.
+This will only work for fully fledged modules though, i.e. modules that are installed directly on the $PSModulePath.
+In my case, I want to split up InfraManager into a lot of different submodules, but I don't necessarily want to install them as full modules yet.
 I want to be able to install just InfraManager, and have the code segmented into submodules that will be loaded in with it (as it's a structural part of the larger module as a whole).
 We can then split off the submodules into their own fully fledged modules when they are mature enough (and have a usecase outside of InfraManager, like a universal logging tool would).

-For this to work we'll have to create a module manifest next to our InfraManager.psm1 file.
-Let's first make that file because we havent yet in this tutorial:
+We created WriteLog as a standalone module, in the next example we'll install the same module (renamed to Logger) as a submodule of InfraManager (the root module).

+Let's build a quick InfraManager.psm1 file:

 ``` powershell
 # $home\Documents\WindowsPowerShell\Modules\InfraManager\Inframanager.psm1